corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

    docker load -i corda-worker-images-Fox.tar
    ```

 3. Retag each image using the name of the registry to be used and push the image.
 The following is an example script to automate this.
-It takes the target Docker registry as an argument.
+It takes the target container registry as an argument.
 If the target registry requires authentication, you must perform a `docker login` against the registry before running the script.
    ```shell
    #!/bin/bash
    if [ -z "$1" ]; then